 DFPS has announced DFPS Region 2 (Abilene) as the next catchment area for implementation of FCR.
-A Request for Proposal is currently in the final stages of approval.
-Information obtained through the ongoing evaluation of FCR was used to inform further improvements to the procurement and will inform implementation processes in the next catchment area.
+A Request for Proposal was released on August 1, 2016, and with proposals due October 3, 2016.
+Information obtained through the on-going evaluation of FCR was used to inform further improvements to the procurement and will inform implementation processes in the next catchment area.